 Wood floor paint is very important, otherwise degradation of the wooden floor will occur as a result of unprotected exposure to moisture.

-Things to remember about painting
+Some final things to remember about painting your porch